aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 ## State

-The _state_ of a component is a set of internal properties that can change during its life cycle, like _props_, affecting the resulting output of its render function.
+The _state_ of a component is a set of internal properties that also affects the resulting output of its render function.

 > “Simplicity is prerequisite for reliability.” - Edsger W. Dijkstra

 Here is probably where most of the misconceptions take place.
-I've seen developers over populate a component's state unnecessarily which increases the complexity of the application.
+I've seen developers overpopulate a component's state unnecessarily which increases the complexity of the application.

 ### Should a property belong to the state?